 2018.
-“In massive street protests, Nicaraguans are using Ortega’s revolutionary symbols against him,” The Washington Post Monkey Cage, 14 May (with Yerling Aguilera and Eric Mosinger).
+“In massive street protests, Nicaraguans are using Ortega’s revolutionary symbols against him,” Washington Post Monkey Cage, 14 May (with Yerling Aguilera and Eric Mosinger).

 2018.
 “A New Nicaraguan Revolution?
 Understanding This Week’s Popular Protests?”
 Political Violence @ a Glance, 3 May (with Eric Mosinger).

 2018.
 “Nicaragua protests threaten an authoritarian regime that looked like it might never fall,” The Conversation, 2 May (with Eric Mosinger).
-Republished by PRI, San Francisco Chronicle, Pacific Standard, and San Antonio News-Express.
+Republished by outlets including PRI, San Francisco Chronicle, Pacific Standard, and San Antonio News-Express.

 2016.
 “Hurricane Mary,” Roads and Kingdoms, 17 February.
 News story on the politics of informality, development, and destructive government clean-up efforts in Monrovia, Liberia, with photos by Ben Cleeton.